Home Early

 Curry and Reed

 Curry and Reed at my sister's wedding in the State of Washington, 2000.
 She didn't want to bring her guitar on the airplane.
-We did the Supremes song "You Can't Hurry Love."
+We played the Supremes song "You Can't Hurry Love."

 We got together and decided to see if we could play some music as a duo.
 Our custom was to go out to dinner on Saturday night and then play some music together.

-We only played three gigs, but it was a lot of fun, and we didn't feel any pressure to be commercial.
+We only played three gigs, but it was a lot of fun - we didn't feel any pressure to be commercial.
 We chose some great songs - a couple by K.D.
 Laing [Lang?], some Beatles, a Hollies number, some Buddy Holly, as well as folk songs.
-She's not a bad rhythm guitar player, and she was threatening to play her mandolin as well.
+She's not a bad rhythm guitar player, and she threatened to play her mandolin as well.

 When I started dating BelleAnne, I guess we got the "threes-a-crowd" feeling and our little venture ended.